hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Virtual Goods.md

 In the GameSparks platform, a Virtual Good is any in-game asset that can be awarded, accumulated, or bought.
 This would cover XP points and in-game currencies, as well as specific goods that deliver benefits in-game (convenience, customization, competitive advantage, and so on).
 Virtual Goods:
 * Can be used and consumed cross-platform.
-* Can be set up to be bought as In-App Purchases (IAPs) - you associate the Virtual Goods with the Product IDs of the corresponding items on the stores and when a good is purchased, the store receipts are reconciled with the items.
+* Can be set up to be bought as in-app purchases (IAPs) - you associate the Virtual Goods with the Product IDs of the corresponding items on the stores and when a good is purchased, the store receipts are reconciled with the items.
 * Can be traded or converted - you can establish relationships between Virtual Goods to facilitate this.

 ## Managing Virtual Goods Configurations